Insights

 It’s very possible to build deep client loyalty.
 It develops over time as you consistently deliver, stay in touch to understand your client’s current concerns and priorities, add value in-between searches, build a personal relationship, and learn more about your client and his or her business than any of your competitors.

 Andrew Sobel is the bestselling author of eight books on client relationships, including Clients For Life, Power Questions, and Power Relationships.
-His popular eLearning program, “Building Clients for Life” is distributed by the AESC.
+The AESC Client Advisor Masterclass Series by Andrew Sobel is a guide to sustaining and growing trusted client relationships and building a powerful network for life.